 IPv6

 IPv6 is somewhat a work in progress for cloud services.
-You can (weirdly) only configure IPv6 in working IPv4 VPC or subnet.
+You can only configure IPv6 in working IPv4 VPC or subnet.
 AWS typically assigns a /56, you then assign /64’s to your subnets; you can bring your own IPv6 address range though.
 Makes it a little difficult to know IPv6 ranges ahead of time for planning.

 IPv6 is a place that administrators could easily accidentally open an instance to the Internet.
-Be careful. (::/0
+Be careful. (::/0).
+Don’t forget, you test IPv6 addresses in a browser by surrounding them with [], like [2600:1f18:6135:4000::10].

 Limitations are captured here